 ASIC industry funding

-- ASIC Regulatory Portal is closed for the 2018-19 annual reporting cycle
+- ASIC Regulatory Portal now closed for the 2018-19 annual reporting cycle

 - Have you received an industry funding invoice?

 - Background information about industry funding

 To enable ASIC to calculate invoices, entities were required to submit or confirm pre-filled business activity metric data on the operation of their business for the 2018-19 financial year.
 This was done via the ASIC Regulatory Portal.

 ASIC will use the information provided to calculate an entity's share of the regulatory costs for the previous financial year.

 Industry funding invoices to recover ASIC's FY 2017–18 regulatory costs were due for payment on 15 March 2019.
 Pay now to avoid late payment penalties, which apply from 1 April 2019.

 ASIC Regulatory Portal account holders can log in to view and pay their entity's invoice online if they have not already done so.